Frequently Asked Questions relating to Commission Arrangements

 In the first instance you should contact your lender to assist you with this.
 For your information, due to our group data retention policy we only retain sales related documentation for 7 years from the point of sale, unless we have reason to retain longer.

-Most lenders ask you to submit details as you can such as your name, address at the time of the agreement, date of birth, and as many details as you can about the car your purchase such as make and model, dealer name, year of purchase.
+Most lenders ask you to submit details as you can such as your name, address at the time of the agreement, date of birth, and as many details as you can about the car you purchased such as make and model, dealer name, year of purchase.

 Commission is usually a payment.
 The payment is made by a lender to a dealer or broker when a customer takes out a finance agreement.

-On the 11 January 2024 the Financial Conduct Authority (FCA) announced their intention to review historical motor finance discretionary commission arrangements (DCA) across the motor finance industry.
+On the 11 January 2024 the Financial Conduct Authority (FCA) announced their intention to review historical motor finance Discretionary Commission Arrangements (DCA) across the motor finance industry.
+This included the FCA originally implementing a 37 week ‘pause’ to the requirement for firms to respond to such complaints within 8 weeks, to allow the outcome of their review to be taken into account.

-• You will have more time to refer complaints to the Financial Ombudsman if a final response is issued.
-Instead of the usual 6 months, you have until 29 July 2026, or 15 months from the date of the final response letter, whichever is later.
+As a result of the ‘pause’ relating to both DCA and non-DCA commission related complaints, if you choose to raise a complaint with your lender you will have more time than usual to refer these complaints to the Financial Ombudsman Service (FOS) if a final response is issued.
+Instead of the usual 6 months deadline, you will have until 29 July 2026, or 15 months from the date of the final response letter, whichever is later.

-• You can read more about the timelines on the FCA's website here.
+You can read more about this and the latest updates on the FCA's website here: https://www.fca.org.uk/consumers/car-finance-complaints

-A discretionary commission arrangement (or DCA) is where a lender allows a dealer or broker to select the interest rate charged to the customer and where the commission paid is linked to the interest rate charged.
-The FCA banned discretionary commission arrangements in January 2021.
+A discretionary commission arrangement (or DCA) is where a lender allowed a dealer or broker to select the interest rate charged to the customer and where the commission paid was linked to the interest rate charged.
+The FCA banned discretionary commission arrangements (DCA’s) on 28th January 2021.

 You should contact your lender as they are best placed to answer this.
 Most lenders have set up dedicated webpages and online enquiry forms to allow you to do this.
 Please click here to see a list of the contact details for the lenders we work with.